List of Kamen Rider Kabuto characters: Jiiya

 A 65-year-old butler who serves the Kamishiro family, Jiiya (じいや) serves Tsurugi and often acts as a parental figure to him.
 He remains loyal to Kamishiro despite many of his rude actions.
 It seems that the Kamishiro wealth is no more, but Jiiya hides this fact from Tsurugi, finding ways to get money such as getting monetary reward for Sasword's killing of Worms, and after that transaction was cancelled, opening a ramen shop (which Souji decides to take over as he sees Jiiya as too worthy to be doing this).
 He tells Arata about Tsurugi's sister and her death at the hands of Scorpio Worm.
 He has a younger twin brother who keeps the Legendary White Knife.
 He knows that Scorpio Worm is Tsurugi's true form, but has chosen not to tell him because Tsurugi as the last of the famous British Discabil family must, in one form or another, carry on its name.
 Jiiya is respected by Souji who refers to him as "Humanity's Treasure" due to his incredible skill as a chef.
 He has several students who hold him and high respect, and has published a cook book, which Souji carries a copy of at all times.
 During the epilogue, it is revealed that he is the head cook for the Discabil Restaurant, which is owned by Misaki and named in his master's honor.

 Jiiya is portrayed by Yasukiyo Umeno (梅野 泰靖, Umeno Yasukiyo).

 Souji Tendou (Native)

-The Native doppelgänger of Souji Tendou is a man who uses the Dark Kabuto Zecter (ダークカブトゼクター, Dāku Kabuto Zekutā) to transform into Kamen Rider Kabuto (仮面ライダーダークカブト, Kamen Raidā Dāku Kabuto).
+The Native doppelgänger of Souji Tendou is a man who uses the Dark Kabuto Zecter (ダークカブトゼクター, Dāku Kabuto Zekutā) to transform into Kamen Rider Dark Kabuto (仮面ライダーダークカブト, Kamen Raidā Dāku Kabuto).
 This mimic version of Souji was actually a human infant that was captured by Mishima and used for his experiments after being turned into a Native.

 Similarly to Kamen Rider Kabuto, the doppelgänger is usually in his Masked Form before assuming Rider Form via the Dark Kabuto Zecter's Cast Off.

 Hiro Mizushima, who already portrays Souji Tendou, also portrays his doppelgänger counterpart.